codeforamerica/fast_pass/README.md

 $ export FP_DB_DEVELOPMENT_PASSWORD= your database password
 ```

-Note: if you plan on working consistently on the application, it might make sense to add these credentials to your shell configuration.

 Now that you've got the credentials in place, you can create and migrate the database:

 ```
 $ npm run-script db-setup
 ```

+*Note*: if you plan on working consistently on the application, it might make sense to add the database credentials to your shell configuration.